Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-March 22, 2021
+May 31, 2021
 * Created by: BryceSchroeder and Teknoman117 (aka.
 Nathaniel R. Lewis)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-38):
+New in this latest version (release-39):

-1.)
-Yet more landscatter optimizations and bugfixes.
+1.) added numerous nullchecks to the "nearest/brightest" star detection routines.

 2.)
-Restored the distance culler with a default cull distance of 5000m, because large rescales need it.
+Added a nullcheck to prevent logspam that was producing lag when using 3dorbit forcing (thanks Al2Me6).

 Known Bugs: